VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 ## Bugs Encountered
 ### Fixed
-1. When the browser font-size was increased the logo and cover text were overlapping and unable to be read proving an accessability issue.
-Ths problem was fixed by moving the html cover text elements to the same container as the logo which resulted in a clean and readable display of the text when the browser font-size was increased.
+1. When the browser font-size was increased the logo and cover text were overlapping and unable to be read proving an accessibility issue.
+The problem was fixed by moving the html cover text elements to the same container as the logo which resulted in a clean and readable display of the text when the browser font-size was increased.
-2. When the browser font-size was increased the newsletter sign up form exceeded the edges of it's container.
+2. When the browser font-size was increased the newsletter sign up form exceeded the edges of its container.
 This issue was fixed by making the height on the container a minimum height value.
 3. When the 'Gallery' page was viewed on a larger desktop screen size, the size if the video exceeded the screen size.
 This issue was fixed by setting the width of the video to 50% of the page width on larger screens to enable the video fully visible on the page.
 4. When the navigation links were hovered over the changing font caused layout shift to occur.
 This issue was fixed by setting a definitive height and width for each of the links.